vana-com/vana-smart-contracts/README.md

 3. TEE operators see Bob's job and create an attestation for that file based on the instructions required for validating the file in relation to DLP1.
 4. This proof is saved in the DataRegistry.
 E.g.https://moksha.vanascan.io/tx/0x2f4dba67e90685429b73a43e74fe839e580c9e50f60ce5d460b19f88f56a2e99?tab=index
-5. Bob must grant access to the DLP to read the data (by encrypting the file with the specific publicKey of DLP1).
+5. Bob must grant access to the DLP to read the data (by encrypting the encryption key of the file with the specific publicKey of DLP1).
 E.g.https://moksha.vanascan.io/tx/0xfeeda337eeb60367a8332a664087cbef5b4e7f0882af30e36c5259c43a7042cc

     This step can be done by Bob in the first step by passing the permission along with the file.